About the different types of hypothyroid medications

 This medication represents the active thyroid hormone T3–the hormone which brings back energy, metabolism, good health, etc. A healthy thyroid also gives direct T3 in addition to conversion of T4 to T3.
 If one is on T3-only, it’s generally taken three times a day, such as morning, then four hours later, then four hours later.
 Some will take a tiny amount at bedtime, but it’s individual.
 T3-only has a short half-life, thus multi-dosing.
 Using T3-only is about finding one’s optimal dose, which tends to put the free T3 at the top of the range, but optimal iron and cortisol levels are imprortant.
 If one raises T3-only without having optimal levels of iron or cortisol, the free T3 tends to go high without relief of symptoms, or RT3 (inactive hormone) climbs.
 Treatment with T3 is never about the TSH, which will drop quite low and is not a problem as doctors wrongly claim.
 It’s a rougher treatment than having some additional T4 in one’s treatment, but can work quite well, say patients.
 Some people will add T3 to lower doses of NDT (#4 below) if they find themselves with high reverse T3, the inactive hormone—which will go up due to inadequate iron levels (not ferritin, serum iron!), or chronic inflammation, or Lyme disease, etc. Others have RT3 so high that they go solely on T3-only for awhile.

-Honorable Mention: 3) Combination of the above Synthetic T4 and Synthetic T3
+3) Combination of the above Synthetic T4 and Synthetic T3

 These are generally combined and taken twice a day at a minimum to spread out the direct T3, such as first thing in the morning, then early afternoon.
 Works well if raised to find one’s optimal dose, the latter which puts the free T3 towards the top part of the range and free T4 mid-range.
 Optimal will also lower the TSH quite low, which is NOT a problem.
 Important to have adequate iron and cortisol to avoid problems with raising.
 Preferred by those who might have reasons to avoid porcine or bovine meds as in #4 below.
 Also used by those when doctors are clueless about Natural Desiccated Thyroid.

 - My doctor has me on T4-only.
-Why should I trust you over my doctor?
+Why should I trust patient experiences over my doctor?
 Stop the Thyroid Madness (STTM) represents years of reported patient experiences and the wisdom they have gained from those experiences.
 Unfortunately, too many doctors aren’t listening well to millions of patients and are stuck on T4-only because of the huge donations medical schools get from the makers of T4-only.

 - Do I need to add T4 to NDT?
 It’s really not necessary, say years of experiences.
 NDT is 80% T4 already.
-We just raise NDT until optimal–the latter which puts the free T3 towards the top and the free T4 mid-range.
+We just raise NDT or T4/T3 until optimal–the latter which puts the free T3 towards the top area of the range, and the free T4 mid-range.
 Both.
 But if you want to add T4 to NDT, might want to be careful, as adding too much will increase RT3, the inactive hormone.
 Some add T4 to a lower dose of NDT because they feel the T3 was too powerful…but that may be more about having a stressed liver, or reacting because of inadequate iron and/or a cortisol problem.